Telemetry

 It is critically important to have the port that the rXg is listening for telemetry data on be exactly the same port that the WLC is configured to send the telemetry data TO.
 If you wish to stream telemetry data from multiple WLCs to one rXg, each WLC must stream to a different port on that rXg.

-Next you will need to configure the subscriptions in the CISCO 9800 WLC.
-The rXg provides a built in facility for building the exact script necessary to to create these.
+The rXg provides a built in facility for building the exact script necessary to to create the streaming telemetry subscriptions on the Cisco 9800 WLC.

 First scroll to the right of your WLAN device record to access the Bootstrap view.